DysenterySubby/CliReserve/README.md

 # CliReserve
 A library seat reservation mobile app for MMCL (Mapúa Malayan Colleges Laguna) developed in C# Xamarin utilizing RESTful architecture.
 The app was developed as a final project requirement for the course IT123P (INTEGRATIVE PROGRAMMING AND TECHNOLOGIES).
+Due to relience on multiple Azure Cloud Computing Services, the website became non-functional after the expiration of the Student Trial Azure Subscription.